 A conference proposal should include funds to provide support for about 30 participants.
 Participants are provided with lodging, meals, and some travel support by the host institution’s grant, but do not receive stipends.
 A reasonable allowance for participants’ travel and subsistence should thus be the major budget item in the host institution’s proposal.
 Other typical budget items that may be suitable are the following: travel and lodging for the principal lecturer, the conference organizer’s salary (about one half month), administrative staff salary, printing of advertising materials, telephone, postage, and duplicating.
 Budgetary items and their costs will vary considerably, depending on the location and character of the host institution, the estimated average distance participants will travel, the availability of low cost lodging in dormitories, and similar factors.
 Typical awards for these conferences are about $35,000.

-CBMS pays the lecturer a stipend of $2,000 for the delivery of the lectures and an additional stipend of $5,000 when the lecturer delivers to CBMS a manuscript for publication satisfactory to NSF.
+CBMS pays the lecturer a stipend of $2,000 for the delivery of the lectures and an additional stipend of $3,000 upon satisfactory submission of all of the online materials.
+CBMS will coordinate publication of the monograph with the appropriate society, which we will negotiate payment of royalties.
 The lecturer’s stipends are paid directly by CBMS and are not to be part of the budget of the host institution’s proposal.

 Required Letter of Commitment.
-The proposal must contain a letter of commitment from the principal lecturer stating that, if the conference is funded, the lecturer will deliver ten lectures during the five days of the conference and will submit to CBMS, within one year following the conference, an expository monograph based on the lectures.
+The proposal must contain a letter of commitment from the principal lecturer stating that, if the conference is funded, the lecturer will deliver ten lectures during the five days of the conference and will submit to CBMS all of the online materials within 45 days and, within one year following the conference, an expository monograph based on the lectures.

 Optional Information on Principal Lecturer.
-Although the biographical sketch of the principal lecturer is limited in length and number of publications in the biographical sketches section of the proposal, the proposer may optionally upload a complete vita and list of publications of the principal lecturer as a supplementary document.
+Although the biographical sketch of the principal lecturer is limited in length and number of publications in the biographical sketches section of the proposal, the proposer may optionally upload a complete vita and list of publications of the principal lecturer and others who will be presenting the main lectures as supplementary documents.

 Additional information about this conference series, including a listing of all past conferences and published monographs, may be found at www.cbmsweb.org.